tillbiskup/labinform-eln/dokuwiki/README.md

 To see the running LabInform ELN instance, navigate with your browser to [localhost:8081/](localhost:8081/)

-Currently, the credentials are super:admin
+Currently, the credentials are demo-admin:eln-admin and demo-user:eln-user

 ## Stop and remove the container